slowernews/wisdom-tldr/chapters/chapter_1_self.md

 We don’t get successful by knowing everything, we get successful by listening.

-> *"Doubt kills more dreams than failure ever will."
+> *"Success and rest don’t sleep together."
--- Suzy Kassem*
+-- Proverb*

 > *"Whether you think you can, or you think you can’t, you’re right."
 -- Henry Ford*